Simple Vegetarian Jollof Rice

 • Add in your washed jasmine rice and stir everything very well.
 Lower the heat to low, cover the pot and let the rice cook with the stew for 5 minutes.

-• After the 5 minutes, you can add the rest of the water (about 1/2 cup) and mix it well.
+• After 5 minutes, add 1 cup of water and mix it well.
 Sandwich a piece of parchment paper between the pot and the cover to trap steam in the rice and cook it well.
-Let the rice cook for about 15 minutes uninterrupted (i.e. do not open the pot).
+Let the rice cook for about 20 minutes uninterrupted (i.e. do not open the pot).

-• After 15 minutes, you will notice some water has settled at the top of the parchment paper, you can pour the water back into the pot and give the rice a very good mix to make sure it is not getting burnt.
+• After 20 minutes, you will notice some water has settled at the top of the parchment paper, you can pour the water back into the pot and give the rice a very good mix to ensure it is not getting burnt.
 Then cover the pot again with the parchment paper and let the rice cook for another 20 minutes (uninterrupted) before checking the rice.

 • After the 20 minutes have passed, check the rice to see if it is done.
-If it is still hard/not cooked, cover the pot and let the rice cook for another 5-10 mins till it is done.
+If it is still a little hard, cover the pot and let the rice cook for another 5-10 mins till it is done.

 • At this point, your jollof rice is ready.
 Serve with a side of protein and coleslaw and enjoy